History

 site image

 In 1896, Herbert Lyle “Bert” Warner entered the livery business on Wood Street.
-Several years later he graduated from the Pittsburgh College of Embalming and Sanitary Science.
-In 1900, he combined his livery business with his newly opened undertaking establishment.
+Several years later he graduated from the Pittsburgh College of Embalming and Sanitary Science and in 1900, he combined his livery business with his newly opened undertaking establishment.
 Ever the businessman, in 1901 he entered the furniture business though the purchase of the Benson Furniture Company on Corbet Street.
-After his marriage in 1902 to Williamena Parke, he purchased a store building at East Sixth Avenue and Corbet Street, current home to the National City Bank.
-He then built the building, now occupied by the Valley News Dispatch, where he housed his furniture and undertaking establishment.
-Finally, in 1915 he found the location that would serve the Warner Furniture and Undertaking establishment for years to come.
+After his marriage in 1902 to Williamena Parke, he purchased a store building at East Sixth Avenue and Corbet Street, current home to the National City Bank, to house his furniture and undertaking establishment.
+Unsatisfied, he built the building, now occupied by the Valley News Dispatch, and finally, in 1915 he found the location that would serve the Warner Furniture and Undertaking establishment for years to come.

 Herbert had four daughters; one daughter, Gladys, met Albert W. Ferver, who she would marry in 1926, and together they would continue the family legacy serving the community.
 In 1925 Albert graduated Wooster College, OH and joined his father-in-law in the undertaking business.
 In 1930, they purchased and renovated the West Penn Hotel at Fourth Avenue and Wood Street to solely operate the Warner Funeral Home.